BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 Your digital assets are only protected if you actively maintain your backups.
 Every Spring you're going to check your Primary Storage.

 1. [  ] Collect your required signing devices, and ideally also a laptop Computer with a MicroSD Adapter.
 You'll also need a pen.
-2. [  ] Visit your Primary Storage.
+1. [  ] Visit your Primary Storage.
 1. [  ] Make sure your printed SSKR share still exists.
 1. [  ] Make sure your printed account descriptor still exists.
 1. [  ] Make sure your instructions for heirs still exist.
+   1. If anything in the letter has changed, update it (or replace it), and redate it.
+   1. If you changed the letter, make a note to do the same at Home Storage.

 ***GST Instructions:***